rohansekar/rohansekar.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 My name is Rohan Chandrasekar.
-I am a second-year master's student in Mechanical Engineering at Carnegie Mellon University with a concentration in **Robotics**.My major interests include working path planning and controls for autonomous agents.Currently, I am working in the [Biorobotics Lab](http://biorobotics.ri.cmu.edu/index.php),where I work on a multi-agent exploration project,called [MMPUG](https://www.ri.cmu.edu/project/mmpug-multi-model-perception-uber-good/).
+I'm a second-year master's student in Mechanical Engineering at Carnegie Mellon University, specializing in Robotics.
+My interests lie in path planning and controls for autonomous agents.
+Currently, I'm involved in the [Biorobotics Lab](http://biorobotics.ri.cmu.edu/index.php) at Carnegie Mellon University, working on the [MMPUG](https://www.ri.cmu.edu/project/mmpug-multi-model-perception-uber-good/) (Multi-Model Perception Uber Good) project, focusing on multi-agent exploration.

-I am actively looking for Robotics Software Engineer roles specializing in Planning,Controls and Systems starting May 2023.You can find my projects on [Github!](https://github.com/rohansekar) If you want to connect and talk about anything related to robotics, you can find me on [LinkedIn](https://www.linkedin.com/in/rohan-shekhar/)!
+I'm actively seeking Robotics Software Engineer roles specializing in Planning, Controls, and Systems starting May 2023.
+You can check out my projects on [GitHub](https://github.com/rohansekar) and connect with me on [LinkedIn](https://www.linkedin.com/in/rohan-shekhar/) if you'd like to discuss anything related to robotics!

 **Organizations I have been a part of**